-If you're in a hurry, check out the review summary below.
-Otherwise keep reading for my unbiased, in-depth review of the KA-15S ukulele.
+If you’re in a hurry, check out the review summary below.
+Otherwise, keep reading for my full review of the Kala KA-15S ukulele.

 KA-15S Review Summary

-I wasn't sure what to expect from the KA-15S, but after spending some time with it I feel this uke is a great overall value and a natural choice for any budget-conscious player.
+I wasn’t sure what to expect from the KA-15S, but after spending some time with it, I think this uke is a great overall value and a natural choice for any budget-conscious player.

-The KA-15S is a high-quality budget uke that looks good, sounds great, and is easy to play.
-It's perfect for beginners seeking a respectable starter uke, but it's also a great option for seasoned players seeking an affordable second instrument.
+The KA-15S is a well-made entry-level uke that looks good, sounds great, and is easy to play.
+It’s a good choice for beginners seeking a respectable starter uke, but it’s also a great option for seasoned players in search of an affordable second instrument.

 KA-15S Full Review

 Kala has developed a reputation for building great ukuleles at affordable price points, and the KA-15S is no exception.